-Starting August 2021 the Hall Lab is established at NC State University.
-Dr. Jonathan Hall is a new Assistant Professor in the Department of Biological Sciences.
-Dr. Hall joins NC State through the Chancellor’s Faculty Excellence Program cluster in Environmental Health Sciences.
-Dr. Hall is a member of the Center for Human Health and the Environment (CHHE), NCSU Toxicology Graduate Program, and the Genetics and Genomics Initiative (GGI) at NC State.
+The Hall Lab was established at North Carolina State University in August of 2021.
+Dr. Jonathan Hall joined NC State faculty through the Chancellor’s Faculty Excellence Program cluster in Environmental Health Sciences, as an Assistant Professor in the Department of Biological Sciences.
+Dr. Hall is a member of the Center for Human Health and the Environment (CHHE), the Toxicology Graduate Program, the Genetics and Genomics Graduate Program, and the Genetics and Genomics Academy (GGA) at NC State.

-The research in the Hall Lab involves the identification and characterization of genes/signaling pathways that are determinants of susceptibility to skin cancer.
-We are especially interested in how cells respond to environment stress including, solar UVB-induced DNA damage and tumor stress, to make decisions to live or trigger regulated cell death.
-These decisions and the ability to influence these regulated cell death decisions have important implications for tumor development and tumor regression.
-We are actively studying the role of the basic leucine zipper transcription factors, CCAAT/enhancer binding proteins (C/EBPs).
-Our laboratory’s current focus is to characterize the novel and critical roles for C/EBPB in regulating p53, the type 1 interferon response, and regulated cell death.
-To achieve our research goals we utilize molecular and cellular-based systems and powerful genetically engineered mouse models to define mechanisms by which these genes and signaling pathways determine susceptibility to skin cancer.
+Research in the Hall Lab is focused on the identification and characterization of genes and signaling pathways that determine susceptibility to skin cancer.
+We are especially interested in how cells respond to environmental stress (such as solar UVB-induced DNA damage) when making the decision to live or to trigger regulated cell death.
+The decision to induce regulated cell death has important implications for tumor development and tumor regression.
+We are actively studying the role of CCAAT/enhancer binding proteins (C/EBPs), a family of basic leucine zipper transcription factors, in the decision to trigger regulated cell death after DNA damage.
+Our laboratory’s current focus is to characterize the novel and critical regulatory role of C/EBPβ in cell death decisions involving the tumor suppressor p53 and the type I interferon response.
+To achieve our research goals we utilize both molecular/cellular-based systems and powerful genetically engineered mouse models to define mechanisms by which these genes and signaling pathways determine susceptibility to skin cancer.